-CDO Soccer Club will begin an 'in house' soccer league based in NW Tucson for our U5-U8 players starting with training and games in August 2013.
+CDO Soccer Club will resume an 'in house' soccer league based in NW Tucson for our U5-U8 players starting with training and games in August 2014.
 Games will take place at James D Kriegh Park and/or Riverfront Park, with games potentially in the Continental Ranch area for Marana based teams.

 One of the areas we're improving for our youth players is their ability to get on the field and play a little sooner, so we're kicking off in August rather than waiting until late October for games to begin.